NyaomiDEV/WinPlayer-Node/README.md

 # WinPlayer-Node

+## The aim

+Controlling media playback programmatically is an art.
+Doing so on Windows is also a problem.
+This project aims to be able to query and control media playback on Windows using the native Windows Runtime.

 ## Current problems
-- Sometimes, the polling makes v8 crash
+- Sometimes the update polling makes v8 crash.
-- Electron hangs on cover art retrieval
+- Electron hangs on cover art retrieval.
+- In general (aside from events), everything is laggy.

 ## To do
 - All asynchronous operations in WinRT should be mapped to promises and be resolved asynchronously, saved for those which we can fire and forget (like playback control)